Score every tenant

 What Perth landlords ask

-about screening tenants.
+about scoring tenants.

 Declining an applicant solely because they receive Centrelink, a housing voucher, disability support pension or other government income is potentially unlawful under the Equal Opportunity Act 1984 (WA) if it amounts to discrimination on the basis of a protected attribute such as disability, age or family status.